-In order to meet each of the environmental or social characteristics promoted by the financial product, Candriam integrates climate and social sustainability indicators into directly managed strategies.
+To achieve its sustainable investment objectives, Candriam integrates climate and social sustainability indicators into directly managed strategies.
 These can vary depending on the product.

-Please find below a non-exhaustive list of Sustainability indicators monitored by Candriam in Article 8 products.
+Please find below a non-exhaustive list of Sustainability indicators monitored by Candriam in Article 9 products.
 For more details on Sustainability indicators, please refer to our policy on "ESG and Impact Indicators - Definitions and Methodology," available on our website.